 • provide technical knowledge on the skills and knowledge required to meet graduate outcomes and workforce needs.

-Additionally, we will engage in the following information gathering activities as part of the functional analysis:
+We will engage in the following information gathering activities as part of the functional analysis:

 • desktop research